 The Graduate Committee on the Arts and Humanities (GCAH) provides support for the research and creative efforts of faculty at the University of Colorado at Boulder, so as to deepen and enrich the range of humanistic and artistic activity on campus.
 The committee uses the National Endowment for the Humanities' definition of the humanities.

-The Center for Humanities and the Arts (CHA) invites all Assistant, Associate, and Full Professors in the Humanities and the Arts to apply to become a CHA Fellow.
-Fellowships consist of a two-course teaching reduction, either to be taken in one semester or spread over the academic year.
-The selection committee will consider the intellectual merit of the project, the overall excellence of the applicant’s academic record, and the timeliness of the project in the applicant’s career.
-The selection committee consists of three senior humanists/artists unaffiliated with CU-Boulder.
+The Center for Humanities & the Arts invites all Assistant, Associate, and Professors working in the humanities and the arts on the Boulder campus to apply for the CHA Faculty Fellowship during the 2020–2021 academic year.
+Fellowships consist of a two-course teaching reduction.
+The selection committee will consider the intellectual merit of the project, its connection to the arts and humanities, the overall excellence of the applicant’s academic record, and the timeliness of the project in the applicant’s career.